Superset vs Conductor (2026): Comparing AI Agent Orchestration Platforms

 Do both tools use Git worktrees?

 Yes.
 Both create isolated Git worktrees for each agent, giving every task its own branch and working directory.
-The underlying isolation mechanism is identical.
+The underlying isolation mechanism is the same.